pmitros/Science-Fallacies/significant.md

 interval of 5%.
 If people run 100 experiments, we will see 5 falsely statistically significant results.
 These results will be published.
-Since the majority of experiments have no effect, of those hundred experiments, we might see another 5 bulished with a positive result.
+Since the majority of experiments have no effect, of those hundred experiments, we might see another 5 published with a positive result.
 Accounting for other errors, published results are dominated by statistical glitches.
 Several [popular publications](http://bigthink.com/neurobonkers/believe-it-or-not-most-published-research-findings-are-probably-false)